proudloyaltier/timedia/README.md

 We are now trying to make updates once every one or two days.

 ## Changelog
+October 14th- New desgin, tiles, TiContacts, App creator and more

 September 15th - Ti documents and programs library

 June 22nd, 2017 - PM and TI!